Oklahoma State University - Main Campus Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-OSU is ranked #458 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+According to College Factual's 2022 analysis, OSU is ranked #494 out of 2,576 schools in the nation that were analyzed for overall quality.

 Is It Hard to Get Into OSU?

 The acceptance rate at Oklahoma State University - Main Campus is 74%.
 That's higher than the rate at many schools, but still low enough to be considered somewhat selective.
 If you want to get in, you'll need good grades and to be able to show that OSU is a good fit for you.

 About 21% of students accepted to OSU submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 540 and 630.
 Math scores were between 530 and 630.

 The student to faculty ratio is often used to estimate how much interaction there is between professors and their students at a college or university.
 At Oklahoma State University - Main Campus, this ratio is 18 to 1, which is on par with the national average of 15 to 1.
 That's not bad at all.